Garmin

 The online launch on 22 September 2023 had an overwhelming response, with over 25,000 customers queuing online which led to a sell out in four and a half hours!
 Plus, over 1,000 customers travelled from as far away as Canada to line up outside the distillery to ensure they received a ‘first-release’ bottle.
 Slàinte mhath!

-Delighted to share that this project won Gold at the Scottish Design Awards for Packaging Design, as well as being shortlisted for a D&AD Award for Limited Edition Packaging Design.
+Delighted to share that this project won Gold at the Scottish Design Awards for Packaging Design, was shortlisted for a D&AD Award for Limited Edition Packaging Design and won Best Branding Project and highly commended in the Best Packaging of a New Product at the UK Packaging Awards 2024.

 KitchenAid